K01t0N/project-1/README.md

 The average age for individuals with Diabetes was 61.7 years (median = 63.0 and SD = 13.55), while the average age for non-diabetic individuals was 49.43 years (median = 48.0 and SD = 16.87).

 The majority (88%) of those who reported having Diabetes were aged 45 years and older.
 The remaining age distribution among those with Diabetes are:
-7.8 % were between 35 and 44 years old.
+7.8 % were between 35 and 44 years old,
-3.4 % were between 25 and 34 years old.
+3.4 % were between 25 and 34 years old, and
 0.47 % were below 24 years old.

 **Hypertension and Heart Disease:**